mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

       //   {$and: [{$gt: [<fieldpath>, <value1>]}, {$lt: [<fieldpath>, <value2>]}]
       // $gt may also be $gte. $lt may also be $lte.
       // Only supported for queryType "rangePreview"
       // NOTE: The Range algorithm is experimental only.
 It is not intended for public use.
-The API is subject to breaking changes. encryptExpression(expr: Document, opts: EncryptOpts): Document;
+It is subject to breaking changes. encryptExpression(expr: Document, opts: EncryptOpts): Document;

       // Decrypts an encrypted value (BSON binary of subtype 6).